MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-supported-file-formats.md

 # Supported file formats for 3D models, images, and videos in Dynamics 365 Guides

 In Microsoft [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you can use the PC app to add 3D models, images, and videos to help operators with steps.
-The PC app  supports the following file formats.
+The PC app  supports the following file formats for these types of files.

 | Media | Supported formats | Best practice |
 |-------|-------------------|---------------|